Facts & figures

 50 airlines have committed to 2030 SAF goals ranging from 5-30% of their total fuel usage, with most of them committing to 10%.

-There are currently seven SAF production pathways approved by ASTM International with each pathway representing different processes for production depending on the type of feedstocks.
+There are currently 11 SAF production pathways approved by ASTM International (three of which are for co-processing) with each pathway representing different processes for production depending on the type of feedstocks.

 14 million jobs